anmol-anand/k-means/README.md

 ## Experiment Details

-The Lloyd's algorithm is run using two different initialization methods: D2 sampling initialization (green line plots) and Metropolis Hastings initialization (red line plots) of cluster centroids.
+Lloyd's algorithm is run using two different initialization methods of cluster centroids: D2 sampling initialization (green line plots) and Metropolis Hastings initialization (red line plots).
 The experiment is conducted with three different values of K: 10, 100, and 500.
 When using Metropolis Hastings initialization, the experiment varies in terms of the lengths of the Markov chain, which is represented on the x-axis of the plots.

 ## Results